Explore the park at Tredegar House

 - No fishing in the lake.
 We are committed to conserving the ecology of the lake and the many animals who have found their home there.
 Fishing bait and discarded hooks and lines pose a significant threat to our wildlife.

 - Picnics only please!
 BBQs cause significant damage to our grassland and picnic tables and also pose an uncontrolled fire risk.
 We ask all users to refrain from bringing portable BBQs to our park.
 Alternatively, picnics are encouraged and there are numerous places to set up camp for an al fresco lunch.
-Refreshments are also available from the park kiosk.
+Please throw away your litter in the bins provided around the grounds.

 - Parking in the carpark.
 We offer house, gardens and park visitors ample parking at the entrance to the property.
 We ask all park users to make use of these spaces and to refrain from parking anywhere else on site.